-Wendolyn Martinez is a rising senior in the Political Science Department.
-She is currently a double major in Political Science and International Affairs.
+Wendolyn Martinez graduated from Eastern Washington University in 2021 with a double major in Political Science and International Affairs.
 In her 2019 EWU McNair Summer Research Internship, under the mentorship of Dr. Dorothy Zielser-Vralsted, Wendolyn studied interwar propaganda within the US and USSR relating to public works projects.
 Then in the fall of 2019 she studied abroad, with the help of the Gilman International Scholarship, at the prestigious Moscow State University in Moscow, Russia where she studied Russian language, history, and political economy.
-In the summer of 2020 she will be a part of the Public Policy & International Affairs Junior Summer Internship (PPIA JSI) through the University of Michigan while continuing as a McNair scholar focusing her research on the implications of nuclear weapons on US foreign policy.
+In the summer of 2020 she participated in the Public Policy & International Affairs Junior Summer Internship (PPIA JSI) through the University of Michigan while continuing as a McNair scholar focusing her research on the implications of nuclear weapons on US foreign policy.

-For graduate school, she was accepted into the Dual Master's Program in International Relations at the Middlebury Institute of International Study and the Moscow State Institute, the Master's in Public Policy Program at Pepperdine University, the Master's Program in International Affairs at American University, and the Master's in International Affairs Program at Texas A & M, where she plans to attend in Fall 2021.
+For graduate school, she was accepted into the Dual Master's Program in International Relations at the Middlebury Institute of International Study and the Moscow State Institute with funding, the Master's in Public Policy Program at Pepperdine University with funding, the Master's Program in International Affairs at American University, and the Master's in International Affairs Program at Texas A & M, where she plans to attend in Fall 2021.

 2019 McNair Faculty Research Mentor: Dr. Dorothy Zeisler-Vralsted